kwhatmough/kwhatmough.github.io/auto.md

 Ascent | 5.0 | 2.0 | 1.8

 1. Honda Passport width with mirrors folded is 2.1 m or 84".
-Our garage door width is 93". __In the US, the Touring trim comes with power folding side mirros.
-In Canada, power folding side mirros are not available.__
+Our garage door width is 93". __In the US, the Touring trim comes with power folding side mirrors.
+In Canada, power folding side mirrors are not available.__